arinze-edeh/cloud-infrastructure-devops-labs/devops/kubernetes/persistent-storage-web-deployment/README.md

 # Kubernetes Persistent Volume Provisioning and NodePort Service Exposure

-A hands-on infrastructure lab provisioning a `hostPath`-backed PersistentVolume, binding it via a PersistentVolumeClaim, deploying an nginx pod with persistent storage mounted at the web root, and exposing the workload externally through a NodePort service on a single-node k3s cluster.
+A hands-on infrastructure exercise provisioning a `hostPath`-backed PersistentVolume, binding it via a PersistentVolumeClaim, deploying an nginx pod with persistent storage mounted at the web root, and exposing the workload externally through a NodePort service on a single-node k3s cluster.

 ---